-GwE have worked with fellow regional consortia, Estyn and Welsh Government to set out the expectations on schools and settings in respect of reform as we move towards implementation of Curriculum for Wales in Curriculum Roll-out.
+GwE have worked with fellow regional consortia, Estyn and Welsh Government to set out the expectations on schools and settings in respect of reform as we move towards implementation of Curriculum for Wales in Curriculum for Wales: The journey to Curriculum Roll-out.
 This document also acknowledges the challenge that Covid-19 continues to present to all schools within the renew and reform strategy.